The Doorway: Part I

 When Megan and Don return home from their Hawaii trip, Megan asks Jonesy how he's feeling.
-In a sudden flashback to an event earlier in the same location, Don and Megan watch Jonesy collapse from an apparent heart attack.
+In a flashback to the event earlier, Don and Megan watch Jonesy collapse from an apparent heart attack.
 Dr. Rosen begins applying chest compressions, as is shown in the opening shot of the episode, and at Rosen's direction, Don removes Jonesy's jacket, while Megan phones an ambulance.
-Flashing forward again to the present, Jonesy is apparently healthy and back at work, joking that his wife "couldn't wait to get [him] out of the house."
-He hands Megan a script that a messenger had delivered.
+Flashing forward back to the present, Jonesy is apparently healthy and back at work, making jokes about his home life before handing Megan a script delivered to her.

 In the middle of the night, Betty gets up to make a snack and finds Sandy in the kitchen, smoking a cigarette and unable to sleep.
 Sandy reveals that Juilliard rejected her and that what she really wants is just to live in New York City.
 Betty urges Sandy to wait a few more years, and this sparks an argument between the two.
 Betty confides her unpleasant experience living in an overcrowded, low-rent Manhattan apartment when she was modelling, while Sandy expresses admiration for people living in a commune in the Village, and says she once visited such a group on St. Mark's Place.

 Peggy (Elisabeth Moss), now living with her boyfriend Abe, receives a late-night call from Bert Peterson from Cutler Gleason and Chaough.
 A comic appearing on The Tonight Show has made jokes about American soldiers in Vietnam cutting off Viet Cong soldiers' ears and wearing them around their necks like trophies, rendering CGC's planned Super Bowl commercial for Koss headphones (featuring the slogan "Lend Me Your Ears") potentially too controversial.
 Peterson wants Peggy to develop a new ad.
 Peggy tries unsuccessfully to reach Ted Chaough (Kevin Rahm) in Colorado by phone about the crisis.

 Don chats with Dr. Rosen in their building's elevator as they leave for work.
-Rosen expresses interest in the Leica cameras SCDP is promoting, and Don offers him one free if he'll stop by Don's office.
+Rosen expresses interest in the Leica cameras SCDP is promoting, and Don offers him one free if he stops by Don's office.